In addition to tropes inherited from the show, this story provides examples of the following tropes:

 The Promise: Cody is desperate to get back into Gwen's good graces after she figures out that he helped to blindside her boyfriend, so he promises that he will never vote against her, nor against her boyfriend if he should return to the game.

 Puppy-Dog Eyes: During the camping challenge, Izzy pulls this on Ezekiel to get him to do a minor favor for her.
-She uses this tactic for no apparent reason except that it amuses her, since her request was perfectly reasonable and Ezekiel was just as likely to agree anyway.
+She uses this tactic for no apparent reason except that it amuses her to do so, since her request was perfectly reasonable and Ezekiel was just as likely to agree anyway.

 Purple Prose: During the "alliteration duel" on the diving cliff, Noah refers to dying as "leaving the land of the living" for the sake of having the "L" sound appear 23 times in one sentence instead of only 20.
 Without missing a beat, Izzy then refers to blood as "scarlet life liquid" and renders "if you're lucky" as "if Lady Luck likes you" for the sake of having the "L" sound appear 27 times in one sentence instead of a mere 23.